DeXP/dexp.github.io/_posts/articles/2017-02-11-read-tar-in-26-lines.md

 Tar does not compress data but stores it in clear text.
 This is what allows not to allocate new memory but simply to return a pointer to an existing one.

 The size of the tar block is 512 bytes.
-In addition each file must be saved with a tar header.
+In addition, each file must be saved with a tar header.
 So a several bytes file will occupy 1 kilobyte in the tar file.
-Tar is a bad choise if you need to store many small files and do not compress the file.
+Tar is a bad choice if you need to store many small files and do not compress the file.

 [This article in Russian ›](https://habrahabr.ru/post/320834/)